 The Commission continues to place great importance on educating public officials and public employees on the message that "public office is a public trust" and that ethical conduct and integrity are essential principles for those serving in the public sector.
-This is being accomplished through numerous training/ educational seminars that are provided by Commission staff to those in public service.
-In 2019 Commission staff participated in 27 seminars, workshops, panel discussions and presentations involving a wide range of governmental institutions and associations.
-The Commission is currently working with another state agency to develop training videos and webinars to provide the message to over 2,700 governmental bodies across the Commonwealth.
+This is being accomplished through numerous training/educational seminars being provided by Commission staff to those in public service.
+Despite the limitations posed by COVID restrictions, in 2020 Commission staff participated in 21 seminars, workshops, panel discussions and presentations involving a wide range of governmental institutions and associations.
+Eleven of the twenty-one Ethics trainings were presented in person, and the remaining ten were virtual.
+This included providing training to over 2,000 employees and officials of a major Commonwealth authority.
+Staff has also developed trainings for the Governor's Office of Administration and departments within the General Assembly.
+The Commission is currently working with another state agency to develop training videos and webinars to expand the message to over 2,700 governmental bodies across the Commonwealth.